-Julius asked, "Which one of you knows how to According to Kiowa elder Evans Ray Satepauhoodle, the song was written by a Kiowa soldier on his return home after the end of the First World War.
+DAW KIAH KHOIHYE BAY-HAW AH-OIYE-MAY DAY-OWN-DAY POUIE HEHN TDAW hoodle, the song was written by a Kiowa soldier on his return home after the end of the First World War.
 In charge of an empire that ruled the Great Plains from Colorado to Texas well into the nineteenth century, the Kiowa military hierarchy consisted of five warrior societies, led by the ten decorated warriors of the Koitsenko, warriors known to execute the greatest act of bravery in close combat battle: not to kill but to touch an enemy warrior.
-Warriors of the Black Legs carried a staff with them into battle which, when planted in the ground. staked its owner down in battle and required him to hold his ground until victory or death.
+Warriors of the Black Legs carried a staff with them into battle which, when planted in the ground, staked its owner down in battle and required him to hold his ground until victory or death.
 Not a weapon, the staff carried by the men of the Black Legs Society is a marker of the social responsibility of the warrior to literally defend the land he stands on with his life.
-The Black Legs Society, or Tokógàut, composed of the most decorated among Kiowa military and religious men, dates from at least 1834 and is the oldest Southern Plains military society operating today-many members of the Black Legs Society are active duty, or are retired armed services veterans.
+The Black Legs Society, or Tòkógàut, composed of the most decorated among Kiowa military and religious men, dates from at least 1834 and is the oldest Southern Plains military society operating today-many members of the Black Legs Society are active duty, or are retired armed services veterans.
 A flag song, like our national anthem, tells you something about a nation.
 The great warrior societies of the Kiowa nation have produced generations of soldiers fighting American wars, but they don't use a victory song as their flag song, they use this, a warrior's song of peace.